RedAndBlueEraser/rdp-file-password-encryptor/README.md

 ## Usage

+### Encrypting

-Open PowerShell, run the PowerShell script file rdp-file-password-encryptor.ps1 with the remote computer's password as the argument:
+Open PowerShell, run the PowerShell script file `rdp-file-password-encryptor.ps1` with the remote computer's password as the argument:

 ```PowerShell
 > .\rdp-file-password-encryptor.ps1 mysecret